fra31/fab-attack/README.md

 ## News

++ The paper is accepted at ICML 2020!
++ FAB attack is included in [AutoAttack](https://github.com/fra31/auto-attack), a new parameter-free protocol to evaluate adversarial robustness!
 + An optimized PyTorch implementation of FAB attack is now available [here](https://github.com/BorealisAI/advertorch/blob/master/advertorch/attacks/fast_adaptive_boundary.py) in [Advertorch](https://github.com/BorealisAI/advertorch)!

 ## Running the attack